-African American Quilt & Doll Guild, St. Andrew’s Choir & Orchestra, Inda Blatch-Geib Designs, Bodwin Theatre Co., Center for Arts-Inspired Learning, Brian Chandler, Cleveland Association of Black Storytellers, Cleveland Classical Guitar Society, Cleveland Public Theatre’s Brick City Theatre – Lakeview Terrace & Outhwaite Homes: Cuyahoga Metropolitan Housing Authority (CMHA), Cleveland Treatment Center, CMHA Voices, Creative Concepts in Music, Kevin Cronin, India Nicole Burton & Dike School of the Arts, Djapo Cultural Arts Institute, Cleveland Metropolitan School District – Facing History New Tech in Partnership with The MetroHealth System’s Department of Arts in Medicine, Inlet Dance Theatre, Julia De Burgos Cultural Arts Center & Talespinner Children’s Theatre, Lake Erie Ink, Kings & Queens of Art, Kombilesa Asé, Kulture Kids, The Lantern Theatre, Levity Dance + Physical Theater, Kat Martin, Philip J. Metres, Martinique Mims, Mourning [A] BLKstar, Michael Oatman, Ohio City Theatre Project, Page to Stage Productions, Restore Cleveland Hope, Inc., Andrea Richardson, M. Graham Smith, Adam Spells, Transracial Journeys Art Contest, Tecia Delores Wilson, Twelve Literary Arts: Six of Twelve, Jimmie Woody
+African American Quilt & Doll Guild, Inda Blatch-Geib Designs, Bodwin Theatre Company, Center for Arts-Inspired Learning, Brian Chandler, The Choir & Orchestra of St. Andrew’s Episcopal Church, Cleveland Association of Black Storytellers, Cleveland Classical Guitar Society, Cleveland School of the Arts, Cleveland Public Theatre’s Brick City Theatre – Lakeview Terrace & Outhwaite Homes: Cuyahoga Metropolitan Housing Authority (CMHA), Cleveland Treatment Center, CMHA Voices, Creative Concepts in Music, Lincoln West Global Studies Department, Kevin Cronin, India Nicole Burton & Dike School of the Arts, Djapo Cultural Arts Institute, Cleveland Metropolitan School District – Facing History New Tech in Partnership with The MetroHealth System’s Department of Arts in Medicine, Inlet Dance Theatre, Julia De Burgos Cultural Arts Center & Talespinner Children’s Theatre, Kings & Queens of Art & Golden Ciphers, Kombilesa Asé, Kulture Kids, Lake Erie Ink: a writing space for youth, The Lantern Theatre, Levity Dance + Physical Theater, Kat Martin, Philip J. Metres, Martinique Mims, Mourning [A] BLKstar, Michael Oatman & Colleen O’Doherty, Ohio City Theatre Project, Page to Stage Productions, Restore Cleveland Hope, Inc., Andrea Richardson, M. Graham Smith, Adam Spells, Transracial Journeys Art Contest, Robin VanLear & the Cleveland Museum of Art, Tecia Delores Wilson, Twelve Literary Arts: Six of Twelve Youth Performance Poetry Ensemble, Jimmie Woody

 One night a year, 250 artists from across Northeast Ohio inhabit historic St. John’s Episcopal Church—Cleveland’s first authenticated Underground Railroad site and a beacon of freedom symbolizing the city’s social justice heritage.
 Station Hope addresses many of the most important issues of our time and celebrates hope through powerful theatre, spoken word, dance, music, and multimedia performances inspired by contemporary issues of freedom and justice.
 Audiences are invited to explore the historic buildings and surrounding grounds while visual art installations, choir performances, and other interactive activities set the atmosphere around the church.